simula/mosaic5g-mosaic5g/README.md

-# MOSAIC-5G
+# MOSAIC5G Ecosystem
+M5G is an ecosystem of opensource platforms and use-cases for 4G-5G R&D.

-A platform for Software-Defined Radio Access Networks
+A service delivery platform for 5G network across reusable software

 Mosaic-5G is composed of the following modules:

+* The network Store
 * The JOX juju orchestrator
-* The FlexRAN real-time master controller
-* The FlexRAN agent running at the eNodeB
 * The LL-MEC low latency MEC platform
+* The FlexRAN and FlexCN real-time master controller
+* The FlexRAN agent for monolitic and disaggregated RAN
+* The FlexCN agent for  monolitic and disaggregated CN

 This repository is designed to serve as a meta repository from where each submodules can be pulled.
 To get the code, simply clone this repository and